Rooibos iced tea is made with freshly juiced peaches & loose red rooibos tea. Pour it over ice for a cool, refreshing drink that’s not overly sweet.

 As much delight as one feels hopping on trains in far-flung places, perhaps even more happiness occurs in the years that follow.

-Whether looking through picture albums, putting a wooden topper from Switzerland into a bottle of wine, or making a cup of English breakfast tea, reminiscent of many drizzly days in the Cotswolds warming up with a cuppa, these trinkets and treats are touchstones to times of bliss.
+Whether looking through picture albums, putting a wooden topper from Switzerland into a wine bottle, or making a cup of English breakfast tea, these trinkets and treats are touchstones to times of bliss.

 Even while “the daily grind” calls, a part of me is reveling on holiday.

-Made with Rooibos, Hibiscus, peach, orange, and tangerine, this cool drink ticks all the boxes for a refreshing hit of summer in a glass.
-Light and sweet, without being syrupy or saccharine, it’s guzzled down cold, combating the heat of a squelching summer.
+Made with rooibos, hibiscus, peach, orange, and tangerine, it ticked all of the boxes for a refreshing hit of summer in a glass.
+It was light and sweet, without being syrupy or saccharine.

 Red Rooibos (pronounced ROY-boss) has been one of my favorite teas (actually a tisane) for many years.

 Also called Red Bush Tea, this South African beverage is naturally caffeine-free with its own natural, mild sweetness.
-It can be enjoyed hot in the chilly winter months and is also beautiful iced.
+It can be enjoyed hot in the chilly winter months.
+But it is also beautiful iced.

-Now that we’ve returned from our trip, my typically plain glass of Rooibos has gotten a lift with the juice of fresh peaches.
-This peach rooibos tea recipe is a simple one (much simpler than you’d find at Café Gratitude), but it takes me back to a weekend getaway and sunny July days.
+After our trip to Kansas City, I started making my Rooibos along with fresh peach juice.
+My peach rooibos iced tea recipe is a simple one (much simpler than you’d find at Café Gratitude).
+But it takes me back to a weekend getaway and sunny summer days.

 Start by filling a tea ball with loose Rooibos tea.
 (If you’d prefer, you can use a tea press or bagged tea.)